ian-lee-mxc/Moonchain-Documentation/docs/Testnet-Tutorials/Run-Moonchain-Supernode.md

 docker compose logs -f l2_execution_engine
 ```

-### Viewing Live Data Streams of Your Running Containers
+### View live data streams of your running containers
 To see the CPU and memory usage percentage, as well as the resource consumption of your machine, use the following command:

 ```sh